The science behind our TV size and distance calculator

 Are there any significant issues or differences between LED and Plasma when it comes to 3D or Smart TV capabilities?

 Smart TV capabilities are the same because manufacturers usually use the same software on both.
 For 3D, in this case both use Active 3D.
 There will not really be any difference if you are comparing a top LED vs a top Plasma.
-However, if you are comparing a mid LED to a mid Plasma, the Plasma will have less crosstalk because the TV is able to switch between images a lot faster.
+However, if you are comparing a mid-range LED to a mid-range Plasma, the Plasma will have less crosstalk because the TV is able to switch between images a lot faster.
 For more info, check out our plasma vs LED comparison

-What TV size would be best to sit in a corner of a family room?
+What TV size would be best for the corner of a family room?

 Use the calculator above and enter your viewing distance.
 In a corner, what matters most is the viewing angle of the television.
 Check out our article on this here